 Anxiety also amplifies your inner critic, making it harder to believe in your value in relationships.
 You may question if you’re a good enough partner, friend, or parent, which can lead to feelings of inadequacy.
 This self-doubt can manifest as irritability or defensiveness, creating unnecessary conflict with those closest to you.

-Seeking professional support provides a safe space to explore how anxiety impacts your relationships.
+Solution: Seeking professional support provides a safe space to explore how anxiety impacts your relationships.
 By identifying triggers and learning healthy communication techniques, you can nurture deeper, more meaningful connections.
 With support, you’ll find it’s possible to strengthen bonds with others while also fostering a stronger relationship with yourself.

 Sleep is essential for mental and physical well-being, yet anxiety often robs you of rest.
 Lying in bed, your mind might replay conversations from the day, worry about the future, or catastrophise small events.
 The result?
-Hours spent tossing and turning, unable to quiet your thoughts.
+Hours spent tossing and turning, unable to quieten your thoughts.

 Anxiety can disrupt sleep in multiple ways.
 For some, falling asleep feels impossible as the mind refuses to switch off.
 For others, anxiety manifests as restless sleep, with frequent waking and difficulty falling back asleep.
-Over time, chronic sleep deprivation takes a toll on your health, contributing to fatigue, irritability, weakened immunity, and even worsening anxiety symptoms.
+Over time, chronic sleep deprivation takes a toll on your health, contributing to fatigue, irritability, weakened immunity, and worsening anxiety symptoms.

 A lack of sleep can create a vicious cycle: the less you sleep, the more anxious you feel, and the more anxious you feel, the harder it is to sleep.
 This cycle can leave you feeling trapped and exhausted, unable to break free.